 The management of the Trust, which is set out in its governing document, is by a board of eight trustees.
 The vicar of All Hallows is a permanent ex officio trustee, four others are appointed for four years by the Town Council, and three are co-opted for five years by the chairperson.
 The trustees are all voluntary appointments.
 Finally, there is the Clerk to the Trustees, who is not a trustee, and receives a small honorarium.
 The Clerk maintains the secretarial records.

-The Trust advertises in the Parish Magazine from time to time, and on the.
+The Trust advertises in the Parish Magazine from time to time, and on the Town website.
 Information leaflets are displayed in local churches, the Town Hall, and the library.
 One of the objectives of the trustees is to make the work of the Trust as widely known as possible in the local community.

 Prepared by Martin Watson, Hon.
 Treasurer, The Whitchurch Welfare Trust.
 November 2010

 by letter to Clerk to the Trustees -